MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 The security health is calculated by looking at various configuration parameters and identifying common issues.
 These checks aren't exhaustive and we recommend you continue following website security best practices.

-The criteria for classifying security health into Standard, Enhanced and Advanced is outlined in the table provided.
+The criteria for classifying security health into Standard, Enhanced, and Advanced is outlined in the table provided.
 This criteria might change during the feature preview and before the feature is generally available.

 | Health status | Description |
 | - | - |